 Research shows one's mental image about being a larger size than what a size tag states may be detrimental to self-worth.

+Critics say there are downsides to a universal size guide too.
+Given the vast differences in body types and sizes, it would be impossible to develop a size guide accommodating every person.
+As an article from sizebay put it, “standard measurements and sizing will never be able to capture the nuances and unique fit and style preferences of every single shopper."

 According to the Centers for Disease Control and Prevention, the average waist size for women is 38.7 inches.
-Majority of the brands in this dataset categorize this average waist size as large or even extra large.
-One-size-all stores like Brandy Melville, who refused to give me their size chart, sell jeans with an average waist size of only 30 inches.
+Yet majority of the brands in this dataset categorize this average waist size as large (L) or even extra large (XL).
+Despite branding itself as “one size fits all,” Brandy Melville excludes the average woman’s size by selling jeans with a 30-inch waist.

-With no universal size guide, brands design their own to cater to their audience and make consumers feel good picking up clothing as size small, said Patience Billingsley, a graduate of the University of Arkansas, where she conducted research on vanity sizing.
+Brands design their own size guides to cater to their audience and make consumers feel good about purchasing clothes as a size small, said Patience Billingsley, a graduate of the University of Arkansas, where she conducted research on vanity sizing.

 "[Vanity sizing] is also unethical and it can be manipulating to tell customers a size they are not," said Billingsley.

-As online shopping increases,especially post the 2020 pandemic, so does the trend of returning clothes that don't fit .

-Bracketing is when consumers order the same apparel in multiple sizes and return what doesn't fit.
-The practice sounds harmless but returning packages means higher emissions and waste since packages are dumped in landfills.
+Because vanity sizing misleads shoppers, consumers often order the same item in different sizes to see what works.
+With the rise of online shopping—especially since the 2020 pandemic—the trend of over-purchasing and returning what doesn’t fit has only grown.

+Returning packages seem harmless, but it hits brands' profits and fuels emissions and landfill waste.

 [CHART TWO]